tjingsheng/tp/docs/team/alyssaongyx.md

   title: "Alyssa Ong's Project Portfolio Page"
 ---

-### Project: AddressBook Level 3
+### Project: SEPlendid

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+**SEPlendid** is a versatile application used by prospective exchangers to plan their Student Exchange Programme (SEP) study plans.
+Students from NUS Computing can use this CLI-based application, with a beautiful GUI, to view partner universities and course mappings.
+The application is also bundled with many other useful features.

 Given below are my contributions to the project.